A Transformation LAB (TL) takes on adverse, complex challenges, and gives participants the tools and language to create transformational change.

 The author of No Straight Lines, Alan Moore, has assembled a remarkable faculty to deliver the LAB.
 They include, a senior director of the UN, artists, designers, innovators, doctors and senior business leaders.

-Collectively they create a powerful and challenging learning field that few other workshops can deliver – through the hand the heart and the mind
+Collectively they create a powerful and challenging learning journey that few other workshops can deliver – through the hand the heart and the mind.

 After those 2 days, participants are able to: